 Term 1, to provide an opportunity for families to formally meet their child’s teacher.

-Terms 2 & 4, to provide an opportunity for parents and educators to discuss the child’s progress and share next learning goals.
+Terms 2 & optional in Term 4, to provide an opportunity for parents and educators to discuss the child’s progress and share next learning goals.